lysogeny/kalvosto/README.md

 You can find the modules in the `modules` directory of this repository.
 Currently the following are available:

-Basic Plot
-:   A simple plotting panel that allows for most typical plots
+- Basic Plot: A simple plotting panel that allows for most typical plots

-Simple Plot
-:   A simpler plotting panel
+- Simple Plot: A simpler plotting panel

-Twin View
-:   A panel with two plots.
+- Twin View: A panel with two plots.
 The right pane uses the selection as colour.

-Selection Table
-:   A Table of selected objects
+- Selection Table: A Table of selected objects

-Selection Differences
-:   Experimental computation of fold-changes between selected and unselected groups.
+- Selection Differences: Experimental computation of fold-changes between selected and unselected groups.

 ### Extending